ah474747/terpene-synthase-classification/MANUSCRIPT_DRAFT.md

 ### Statistical Analysis

 Statistical analysis revealed significant performance differences between ESM-2 + ML approaches and traditional methods across all target products (p < 0.001).
-Class balance was found to be a critical factor, with better-balanced datasets (germacrene, pinene) achieving superior performance compared to imbalanced datasets (myrcene).
+Class balance was found to be a critical factor, with better-balanced datasets (germacrene, pinene) achieving superior performance compared to imbalanced datasets (myrcene), as demonstrated in Figure 3.

 ### Practical Application: Sequence Prioritization for Experimental Validation